There are ten Time To Talk courses: green, yellow, orange, purple, red, silver, blue, pink, brown, navy.

 The Language focus sections outline the rules and uses of the target grammar.
 As well as providing realistic examples of the target language, short comprehension exercises are also sometimes featured.
-Understanding grammar helps to give students the confidence necessary for English communication.
+Understanding grammar helps to give students insight into how English works.

-The Practice exercises are controlled activities that check students’ understanding of the target language and grammar.
+The Practice exercises are controlled/free activities that check students’ understanding of the target language and grammar.